wp-plugins/wp-print-friendly/readme.txt

 == Changelog ==

+= 0.4 =
+* Child pages now fully supported.
+* Generates and registers rewrite rules more efficiently.
+* Rewrite setting for all post types and taxonomies are now considered when adding print support.
+* Add option to disable endnotes representing links found in content.
+* Move copyright and other static elements from content filters to default template.
+* Add function to display page numbers when printing single page of post.
+* Options page is now fully translation-ready.
+* Notices are translation-ready.
+* Correct various other bugs, including many related to non-standard permalink structures, custom post types, and custom taxonomies.

 = 0.3.2 =
-*Add option to open print-friendly views in a new window.
+* Add option to open print-friendly views in a new window.

 = 0.3.1 =
-*Correct PHP error in is_print().
+* Correct PHP error in is_print().

 = 0.3 =
-*Initial version.
+* Initial version.

+== Upgrade Notice ==

+= 0.4 =
+This release addresses numerous bugs reported by the community, including print templates for child pages.
+All admin text, save the plugin's name, are now ready for translation.
+Templates are now completely customizable, and new template functions are included.